Modular Jump Gaussian Processes: Optimal Neighborhood-size LAGP

 Now, proceeding in order for $n=n_{\min}, \dots, n_{\max}$, suppose we had already calculated $\mathrm{LAGP}_{n-1}(x_*)$, beginning initially with $n-1 \equiv n_{\min}$ via the description in Section \ref{sec:lagp}, yielding $\Sigma_{n-1}^{-1} \equiv \Sigma(X_{n-1}(x_*))^{-1}$ and similarly for $\log | \Sigma_{n-1} |$.
-Incorporating the next point, $x_n$, involves adding a new row/column to $\Sigma_{n-1}$ to get $\Sigma_n$, which may be calculated without new, cubic cost, matrix decompositions by following the partition inverse equations \citep{barnett1979matrix}.
+Incorporating the next point, $x_n$, involves adding a new row/column to $\Sigma_{n-1}$ to get $\Sigma_n$, which may be calculated without new cubic cost matrix decompositions by following the partition inverse equations \citep{barnett1979matrix}.
 Specifically,

-Each update is quadratic in $n$, so that the entire processes require $c\sum_n^{n_{\max}} n^2 \in \mathcal{O}(n_{\max}^3)$ flops.
+Each update is quadratic in $n$, so that the entire process requires $c\sum_n^{n_{\max}} n^2 \in \mathcal{O}(n_{\max}^3)$ flops.
 In other words, the computational expense is no greater than that involved in computing the largest LAGP in the search.
 Given these quantities, $\mu_n(x_*)$ required as in Eq.~({\ref{eq:2newpred}) is again at worst cubic in $n$.

-These updates, and the computational cost analysis, presume that $\Sigma_{n-1}$ and $\Sigma_n$ utilize the the same hyperparameters, like lengthscales $\theta_k$, which may not be ideal.
+These updates, and the computational cost analysis, presume that $\Sigma_{n-1}$ and $\Sigma_n$ utilize the same hyperparameters, like lengthscales $\theta_k$, which may not be ideal.
 In particular, shorter lengthscales will generally be preferred for smaller $n_{\min}$-sized neighborhoods whose squared distances (\ref{eq:2gp}) are short.
 Whereas when $n$ is closer to $n_{\max}$, including longer squared distances, longer lengthscales may be preferred.
-However, an MLE calculation (\ref{eq:2lik}) after each update, as new $x_n$ arrives, would incur cubic costs and result in a quartic overall computational complexity, which isn't ideal either.
+However, an MLE calculation (\ref{eq:2lik}) after each update, as new $x_n$ arrives, would incur cubic costs and result in a quartic overall computational complexity, which is not ideal either.
 Recognizing that an additional data point is of greater value to the likelihood, say via its Fisher information, when $n$ is small as opposed to large, we deploy a logarithmic MLE-updating schedule so that cubic MLE costs are incurred much less often as $n$ increases.
 Any sub-linear updating schedule will keep computation cubic.